sparkbox/standard/style_guide/README.md

 How to write code.

 General
 -------

 * Delete trailing whitespace.
 * Use 2 space indentation (tabs are evil).
-* Please do not have spaces in file or directory names.
+* Please do not put spaces in file or directory names.
+* Don't make things more complicated then they need to be right now.

 Git
 -------
+* Write good commit messages.
+* Keep commits small.